drewwills/uPortal-start/README.md

 uPortal-start also comes pre-integrated with a Relational Database Management System (RDBMS) called [HSQLDB][].
 A supported RDBMS instance is another uPortal requirement.
 For uPortal server deployments, you will want to choose a different RDBMS platform:  most likely Oracle, MS SQL Server, MySQL, or PostgreSQL.
-The integrated HSQLDB instance, however, is very suitable for local dev environments of uPortal.
+The integrated HSQLDB instance, however, is recommended for local dev environments of uPortal.

 Use the following command to start the embedded HSQLDB instance: